nomaanhusain/ros2_fastDDS_vicon/vicon-tracking-data-guide.md

 source install/setup.bash
 ros2 launch vicon_receiver client.launch.py
 ```
-(Here, we suppose that `setup-ros2-discovery.sh` was created in the home directory)
+(Here, we suppose that `setup-ros2-discovery.sh` is in the home directory)

 ### Step 4: Verify Topics
 Open a new terminal, source the Fast DDS setup script, and list topics: